alissacn/Databases-Homework/week-2/mandatory/ecommerce-db/task.md

 Once you understand the database that you are going to work with, solve the following challenge by writing SQL queries using everything you learned about SQL:

-1. Retrieve all the customers names and addresses who lives in United States
+1. Retrieve all the customers names and addresses who lives in United States- OK
-2. Retrieve all the customers ordered by ascending name
+2. Retrieve all the customers ordered by ascending name- OK
-3. Retrieve all the products which cost more than 100
+3. Retrieve all the products which cost more than 100- OK
-4. Retrieve all the products whose name contains the word `socks`
+4. Retrieve all the products whose name contains the word `socks`- OK
 5. Retrieve the 5 most expensive products
 6. Retrieve all the products with their corresponding suppliers.
-The result should only contain the columns `product_name`, `unit_price` and `supplier_name`
+The result should only contain the columns - `product_name`, `unit_price` and `supplier_name`
 7. Retrieve all the products sold by suppliers based in the United Kingdom.
 The result should only contain the columns `product_name` and `supplier_name`.
 8. Retrieve all orders from customer ID `1`
 9. Retrieve all orders from customer named `Hope Crosby`